Thursday, October 23, 2025

 THE PROBLEM OF COST

-No one disputes that fitness care spending within the U.S. Has been growing dramatically.
+No one disputes that fitness care spending within the U.S. has been growing dramatically.
 According to the Centers for Medicare and Medicaid Services (CMS), fitness care spending is projected to attain $8,160 consistent with man or woman per year through the cease of 2009 in comparison to the $356 in keeping with individual according to yr it turned into in 1970.
-This increase happened roughly 2.4% faster than the growth in GDP over the identical duration.
-Though GDP varies from yr-to-12 months and is therefore a less than excellent way to evaluate a upward push in health care costs in contrast to different costs from one year to the following, we are able to nonetheless conclude from this statistics that during the last 40 years the percentage of our national income (private, commercial enterprise, and governmental) we have spent on health care has been rising.
+This increase happened roughly 2.4% faster than the growth in GDP over the same duration.
+Though GDP varies from yr-to-12 months and is therefore a less than excellent way to evaluate a upward push in health care costs in contrast to different costs from one year to the following, we can nonetheless conclude from this statistics that during the last 40 years the percentage of our national income (private, commercial enterprise, and governmental) we have spent on health care has been rising.

 WHY HAS HEALTH CARE BECOME SO COSTLY?